parthsalke/House-Price-Predicition/README.md

 This model predicts the price of Bangalore's house with the help of a few parameters like availability, size, total square feet, bath, location, etc.

  It's a Machine Learning model which integrates Data Science and Web Development.
- I have deployed the app on the Google Cloud Application Platform.
+ I have deployed the app on the Google Cloud Application Platform by creating a Bucket.

  -> The Tools used were:
 1. Anaconda